Take your love for the outdoors to the next level by signing up for an Outdoor Leadership Course!

 OL-407 (1 credit)

-Students are encouraged to synthesize the principles, practices, theories, ethics and philosophy presented throughout the pursuit of the outdoor leadership minor.
-It will also look at how leadership skills learned in the minor can be applied to future professions in the outdoors and within other careers.
-Prerequisite: OL-307
+Students are encouraged to synthesize the principles, practices, theories, ethics and philosophy presented throughout their pursuit of the Outdoor Leadership minor.
+This course will also look at how leadership skills learned in the minor can be applied to future professions in the outdoors and other careers.
+(Prerequisite: OL-307)